KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 Both, the Web app and the API was inaccessible due to an expired SSL certificate.

 **Mitigation:**
-The annual SSL certificate renewal process seems to be broken and the SSL certificate was not proberly renwed.
+The annual SSL certificate renewal process seems to be broken and the SSL certificate was not properly renewed.

 **Next Steps:**
 We manually renewed the certificate and after waiting for all DNS involved all services are now reachable again.